What's up dock? Apple to shrink connector for iPhone 5

 They say that a smaller connector would give Apple more scope for new product designs or a bigger battery, or simply to make ever smaller products.

-Switzerland's Logitech LOGN.VX, one of the biggest makers of Apple speakers, declined to comment.
+Switzerland's Logitech, one of the biggest makers of Apple speakers, declined to comment.

 But some enterprising vendors in China have already begun offering cases for the new phone, complete with earphone socket on the bottom and a "guarantee" the dimensions are correct.